Gimmyhat/fastapi-crud/README.md

-# Developing and Testing an API with FastAPI and Pytest
+# Developing an API with FastAPI, SQLAlchemy, PostgresSQL

-Syncronous Example
+Menu -> Submenu -> Dish

 ## Want to use this project?